Elaine Ashby

 Further Training

-I have attended a wide range of additional training that includes Safeguarding Adults, Child Protection, Young People: Identity, Bullying and Failure, Working with Suicide Ideation, Existential Therapy and Solution Focused Brief Therapy
+I have attended a wide range of additional training that includes Safeguarding Adults, Child Protection, Young People: Identity, Bullying and Failure, Working with Suicide Ideation, Existential Therapy, Solution Focused Brief Therapy and An Introduction to Transactional Analysis.

 Member organisations